royeradames/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.
+Makes easier to redering a dynamic set of data on the page
 1. Describe component state.
+an object that when state changes, the component responds by re-rendering
 1. Describe props.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?